-With the speed and quality of a business’ customer service response more important than ever in the digital age, many companies are now using onpage live chat software as an additional solution.
+With the speed and quality of a business’ customer service response more important than ever in the digital age, many companies are now using on-page live chat software as an additional solution.
 These systems can help to ease customer service backlogs and benefit from being both instant and easy to manage.
-By implementing a live chat support system on their website, businesses all over the world are making it possible for a live chat agent to respond to a number of different enquiries simultaneously.
+By implementing a live chat support system on their website, businesses all over the world are making it possible for an agent to respond to a number of different enquiries simultaneously.

 However, while these systems are used by websites from a vast array of different sectors and industries, does having a live chat system in your website directly lead to an increase in conversions?
 In this blog, we look at the impact of live chat on your website and whether it actually works in enhancing the customer experience.

 Research into the reaction of customers after using a live chat support system has presented mixed results, but for the most part, it appeared to improve their experience and help with using the website’s services.